The Best Family-Friendly Safaris in South Africa

 Having been on safari in quite a few countries across eastern and southern Africa, we feel you can’t beat South Africa with kids.
-It’s a great place to go on safari with your family for a few reasons.
+It’s a great place to go on safari with your family for a number of reasons.

 - South Africa has it all.
 From the Big Five – lion, leopard, elephant, rhino and Cape buffalo – to antelope, zebra, hippo, giraffe, hyena and a wide variety of bird and marine animals.

 - There is an amazing choice of parks and game reserves where you can view these animals in their natural habitat.
-Many of these parks are actually in the Western and Eastern Capes, close to the popular ‘Garden Route’, and are malaria free so are easily accessible for families with young children.
+Many of these parks are actually in the Western and Eastern Capes, close to the popular ‘Garden Route’.
+They are malaria free and so are easily accessible for families with young children.